hachmannlab/chemml/_sources/chemml_wrapper.rst.txt

 ====================================

 After running ChemML Wrapper you can collect all your saved files by navigating to the output directory.
-These saved files can be any type of results and fugures from your workflow, or default files, e.g. error file, log file, a copy of input file, and citation file.
+These saved files can be any type of results and figures from your workflow, or default files, e.g. error file, log file, a copy of input file, and citation file.